MrDenton91/Game_Recommender/README.md

 Currently it outputs the 5 games similar to 'God of War'

 ### Improvements
-* Will be implmenting a GUI in the next update
+* Implmenting a GUI in the next update
-* Will be adding more Consoles in the next release
+* Adding more Consoles in the next release